obdasystems/grapholscape/README.md

 - `app:dist` : create electron app packages for all platforms (win32, darwin, linux)
 - `dist` : update distribution js for npm etc.
 - `deploy` : copy `./build/grapholscape.min.js` to demo folder, publish it to gh-pages and remove it so demo in dev mode keep on using `./build/grapholscape.js`
-- `release` : run only after testing.
-Do builds in production, distribute builds, package electron app for all platforms and deploy web version to gh-pages
+- `release` : Do builds in production, distribute builds and package electron app for all platforms

+### Release Instructions
+1. Update `VERSION` environment variable, e.g. `export VERSION=1.1.1` (unix) `set VERSION=1.1.1` (windows)
+2. Test (To be defined)
+3. Prepare all artifacts for a release: `npm run release`\
+    *Please review built files and try out demo and electron app before proceeding*
+4. Commit release to git: `git add . && git commit -m "Build $VERSION"`
+5. Update package version: `npm version $VERSION`
+6. Push the release: `git push && git push --tags`
+7. Deploy web version on gh-pages: `npm run deploy`
+8. Publish to npm (To be defined)
+9. Create a release on Github from the latest tag adding zipped electron packages produced in `./dists`

+> **Note** : On windows replace `$VERSION` with `%VERSION%`.
 ## Disclaimer
 Based on [cytoscape.js](http://js.cytoscape.org).